bihealth/sodar-core/docs/source/app_projectroles_usage.rst

     If a local user is the owner of a synchronized project on the source site, the user defined in the ``PROJECTROLES_DEFAULT_ADMIN`` will be given the owner role.
-Hence you **must** have this setting defined if you are implementing a SODAR site in target mode.
+Hence you **must** have this setting defined if you are implementing a SODAR Core based site in target mode.

 .. note::